 "He will immediately be placed back on the payroll.
 He'll be put on the books today," Harrison said.

 County Supervisor John Gioia said he could only confirm that the arbitrator reached a decision, but offered no details.
-Newly elected District Attorney Mark Peterson, Gressett's friend and former supervisor,
+Newly elected District Attorney Mark Peterson, Gressett's friend and former supervisor, did not return a call Tuesday morning seeking comment.

 County Counsel Sharon Anderson declined to comment.